Javran/poi-plugin-furniture-pick/README.md

 # poi-plugin-furniture-pick

-A plugin that picks set of available furnitures randomly.
+A plugin that picks set of available furnitures randomly and shows related items.

 ## Changelog

 ### 0.1.0 (pending)

-- Keep track of furniture coin / box / fairy (TODO: ui)
+- Show Furniture-related items